jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 But imagine a graph bootstraps from your code automatically - it already knows `patient.record` requires role in `["doctor", "nurse"]`.
 A senior engineer notices the HIPAA edge is missing, adds it once.
 Now the care coordinator PR hits that node, hard stop, with the exact regulation attached.
 Claude Code's billing integration, same.
 The rule is permanent.
 The rationale doesn't disappear when the engineer leaves, because it was never in their head to begin with.

-Why does every reader have pay the full decoding cost every time, when we only need to pay it once with the new layer?
+Why does every reader have pay to the full decoding cost every time, when we only need to pay it once with the new layer?

 ### The future of software is...
 Duck